50 Unhealthiest Foods You Could Ever Buy at the Supermarket

 Not everything that comes in a box or bag is bad, but a lot of it is.
 We got nutrition experts to reveal 50 of the unhealthiest supermarket foods you can buy.

 “A basic tortilla takes about four ingredients to construct—flour, water, oil, and salt—but some brands, like one that claims to contain spinach, uses no fewer than 30 ingredients to construct these wraps, and spinach falls under the ‘2 percent or less’ portion of the ingredients statement,” says Janine Whiteson, RD.
 That’s not a joke!
 Spinach wraps with less than 2 percent spinach… So what is this wrap made of?
 “A lot of enriched flour and vegetable shortening, neither of which makes for a healthy sandwich.
 Consuming one serving of these wraps is the caloric equivalent of consuming four Pizza Hut Traditional Buffalo Wings!”
-Here are much better ways to get spinach into your diet.
+Make sure you know which 10 foods are directly tied to cancer.

 Vegetable rice blends